Summer Work Program

 Staff enjoys getting to know each of our students and shares common values of other DCYHC staff such as integrity, openness, trust, accountability, fairness, humility, respect and collaboration.
 Each staff member is committed to educate and empower our youth to realize their potential and discover their own path to success.

-Summer Work ProgramFor more than 10 years, Pathways for Success has provided J.U.H.S.D. teens a chance to build a foundation of vocational skills.
-Pathways was first created in 2002 with the beginning of our most popular program element; the Summer Work Program.
+Summer Work ProgramFor more than 10 years, Elements for Success has provided J.U.H.S.D. teens a chance to build a foundation of vocational skills.
+Elements was first created in 2002 with the beginning of our most popular program element; the Summer Work Program.

 Each summer, 15-20 part time positions are created so, participants can work six to eight weeks during the months of June-August.
 The subsidized work experience program provided Daly City community based organizations and businesses an opportunity to work with a teen and teach them basic job skills.